HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 # Architectural Overview

-Know more about the different components of the DX search v2 and how they are used.
+Know more about the different components of DX Search v2 and how they are used.

 ## Key goals